notanthony/ShopifyBackendChallangeF22/README.md

 Item.delete_all

-### Preamble:
+### PC Usage

-Orginally this was written for ruby 3.1.2 (see below) but Replit uses a very old version of ruby.
-So I copied over my files into the replit base framework since I would have had to move my files into an older version regardless.
-Here is a link to the replit framework I forked https://replit.com/@replit/Rails-legacy.
-This github repo does not work when imported into replit even though it was download directly from replit.
-Instead fork my replit.
+###### Introduction

-# ON Computer
+I used the default ruby framework to start off the project "rails g scaffold items name"

-NOTE: I used the default ruby framework to start off the project "rails g scaffold items name"
+For this project you will need ruby 3.1.2 and Rails 7.0.3 and you need to clone the repo and switch to the ruby3version!

-For this project you will need ruby 3.1.2 and Rails 7.0.3 (use the ruby3version branch)
+###### Usage

 Navigate to the directory this project is in the terminal